 James Steventon’s practice is concerned with inhabiting the fleeting mental state of operation loosely defined by Csikszentmihalyi as ‘Flow.’

-James Steventon is an artist, writer and runner who has taught on the Art and Design Extended Degree at The Sir John Cass School of Art, Architecture and Design for over 15 years, as well as lecturing at other universities across the the United Kingdom.
+James Steventon is an artist, writer and runner who has taught on the Art and Design (including foundation year) at the School of Art, Architecture and Design for over 15 years, as well as lecturing at other universities across the the United Kingdom.

 James is Director of Fermynwoods Contemporary Art, an arts organisation and educational charity which commissions artists to engage with audiences, in public spaces ranging from forests to the edge of the earth's atmosphere, across Northamptonshire and online.

 James is also the Digital Special Interest Representative for Engage, the lead advocacy and training network for gallery education in the United Kingdom.

 James' artistic practice utilises endurance running and endurance drawing, corporeal physicality, computational coding and new technology in an attempt to qualify his existence and map his interior state.